One in critical condition from SH1 crash

 A FENZ spokesperson said three fire appliances responded and the crews assisted police and St John.

-Waka Kotahi New Zealand Transport Agency said SH1 from Mangaweka to Ōhingaiti is closed south of the Western Rd intersection.
+Waka Kotahi New Zealand Transport Agency said SH1 from Mangaweka to Ōhingaiti had been closed south of the Western Rd intersection, reopening around 1.20pm after the serious crash unit (SCU) had completed its investigation.

-"SCU [Serious Crash Unit] is now en route and once they have arrived they will take several hours to complete their investigations," Waka Kotahi posted on social media at 10.35am.

-Police said diversions have been put in place, and Waka Kotahi has advised motorists to avoid the area or delay their journey.